markkurossi/tabulate/README.md

 ## ASCII

-The NewASCII() creates a new tabulator that uses ASCII characters to render the table borders:
+The ASCII format creates a new tabulator that uses ASCII characters to render the table borders:

     +------+--------+----------+